-Let’s be honest, brushing teeth is no one’s favourite activity, especially when braces are involved.
+Let’s be honest, brushing teeth is no one’s favourite activity, especially when braces and invisalign are involved.
 However, oral hygiene is very important to maintain because it can make your health much worse as you get older.
-We don’t want that to happen to anyone, so we want to share some tips when it comes to brushing your teeth and making sure your teeth actually get clean!
+We don’t want that to happen to anyone, so we want to share some tips when it comes to brushing your teeth and making sure your teeth get clean!

 Top mistakes people make when brushing: